Intubation Procedure Overview with Practice Questions

 What is an Endotracheal Tube?

-An endotracheal tube is a plastic tube that is inserted through the mouth or nose and down into the trachea.
+An endotracheal tube (ET tube) is a flexible plastic tube that is inserted into a patient’s trachea (windpipe) through the mouth or nose to secure an open airway and ensure proper ventilation.

 Intubation Procedure